mathworks/jenkins-matlab-plugin/README.md

   ![image](https://user-images.githubusercontent.com/47204011/54334505-3f999780-464c-11e9-9a06-090779910db8.png)

-  The selected test artifact(s) will be stored in the “matlab-results” folder of the Jenkins workspace.
+  The selected test artifact(s) will be stored in the “matlabTestArtifacts” folder of the Jenkins workspace.

   ![image](https://user-images.githubusercontent.com/47204011/54334869-5ab8d700-464d-11e9-9a52-3f494b349d0e.png)